 That is, δ can be viewed as a limiting case of a rectangular pulse where the pulse width becomes infinitesimally small and the pulse height becomes infinitely large in such a way that the integral of the resulting function remains unity.

-Properties of the Unit-Impulse Function
+Properties of Delta Function

 Equivalence property.
 For any continuous function x and any real constant t_0 ,